FelixHenninger/lab.js/docs/meta/roadmap.rst

 --------------------

-Many small decisions have to be made when building a library like this, and from time to time, on idle evenings, the urge makes itself noticed to imagine that some grand underlying principles governed its design.
-At other times, when thoughts go in circles over some minute detail, obsessing over some minor detail, one dreams of some guidelines that might inform API structure.
+Many small decisions have to be made when building a library like this, and from time to time, on idle evenings, the urge makes itself known to imagine that some grand underlying principles governed its design.
+At other times, when thoughts go in circles over some minute detail, obsessing over some minor detail, one dreams of having guidelines that might inform API structure.

 This section is an attempt at distilling principles for the design of the library, to serve as a benchmark and discussion tool for the interested, and for